 If you experience problems when you're using the xMatters mobile app, there are a couple of things you can try before you resort to filing a support ticket.
 These tasks may seem simple, but you'd be surprised how many times they do the trick:

 1. Reboot your device

 In many cases, the solution to an issue with an app or your device is to restart your device.
 (Yeah, the old "have you tried turning it off and on again?"
 There's a reason we ask that first - it often really does work!)

 Most devices can be turned off by pressing and holding the power button until a message appears on the screen, confirming you'd like to turn the power off.
 Once powered down, press the power button on your device to restart it.

 If that didn't work, the next step is to make sure you have the latest version of the xMatters app, including any recent bug fixes, installed on your device.
 The best way to do this is to delete the app and reinstall it (see the videos above for help downloading and installing the xMatters mobile app on iOS and Android).

 iOS: An easy way to delete the app on iOS is to find the xMatters icon, then push and hold it down until it starts jiggling.
 Tap the X in the top left corner of the icon to delete it.

 Android: Go into your device settings (usually a cog, wrench, or screwdriver icon), and find your Apps menu.
 Find the xMatters app, tap to open it, and tap the uninstall button at the top of the page.

-If you've tried to reboot your device and reinstalled the mobile app, but you're still experiencing the issue, then it's time to contact technical support.
+If you've tried to reboot your device and reinstalled the mobile app, but you're still experiencing the issue, then it's time to contact Customer Support.